 Speaking to the power of mentorship, Meg Lunn-Halbert, a graduate student in the Baker Lab, added, “I know in high school I had a few visiting scientists come talk to us about their work, and one of them sparked my love of scientific research.
 I hoped that I could be that to someone else!”

 The students spanned from high school freshmen to seniors, so tailoring the material was no easy task.
-“Instead of delving into the nitty-gritty, we chose to focus on the big ideas behind our research,” explained Haydon.
+“Instead of delving into the nitty-gritty, we chose to focus on the big ideas behind our research,” explained Ian.

 The Tough Questions